 A Mexico holiday will offer endless opportunities for exploration and its many beaches are a great place to start.
 When temperatures never go below 20 C, you can rely on the Mexican weather for sunshine-filled beach days.

 Famed for its sun-kissed shoreline and unstoppable energy, Cancun is a regular favourite for fun lovers and sun worshippers.
 Bursting with contemporary hotels and luxurious resorts, this beachside haven is ideal for anyone who wants to have fun on the Caribbean coast.
 For keen scuba divers and water sports enthusiasts, Cozumel has a colourful array of marine life ready to be discovered.

 Classy Playa del Carmen is the Yucatan Peninsula’s most glamorous city by the beach, with spectacular views of the Caribbean.
+The gated community of Playacar is a popular spot for tourist hotels.
 The beaches on the Caribbean Coast are definitely impressive, blessed with soft white sands and touched by turquoise waters that hide outstanding coral reefs.

 For the ultimate holiday in Mexico, you need to sample some of its energetic nightlife.
 As a country of music lovers and dancers, there is a wealth of different types of music, of both Mexican and international flavour.
 Lively and diverse, after-dark Mexico offers something for everyone, from piano bars to all-night dance clubs.

 Cancún is a popular haunt for spring-breakers and party animals, as is Acapulco, both on the beach.
 Another party area is the capital, Mexico City, which offers an assortment of nightlife.

 If you want to watch mariachi shows, head for the sophisticated Guadalajara, or for a laid-back party, casual restaurants and bars host nights out in Cabo San Lucas.